samuels96/ceasar_program/readme.md

-Simple function which encrypts text using alphabetical or numerical offset.
+Simple function which encrypts text using caesar cipher.
-Encrypted values get stored in keys.txt with along with offset (key).
+Encrypted values get stored in keys.txt with along with its offset (key).